Receive regular updates on upcoming events, industry trends and DDA Award deadlines.

 DDA’s annual student competition recognizes student decorating and design excellence throughout Canada in a variety of different categories.

 The intention of the competition is to ensure a level playing field for all eligible students, regardless of their school’s level of commitment to and involvement in the competition.
 The entry format is intended to accommodate the wide range of school program standards found in Canada.
+This year’s competition closes on July 31, 2023 at 11:59 PM EST.

 The competition is open to students recently enrolled in or graduated from any DDA-recognized decorating and design program.
 To participate in the competition, entrants must provide proof of the following: